 Transfer files from PC to Android: Wi-Fi

-OK, here's an extra chunk of information for you hungry readers.
+OK, here's some extra information for you hungry readers.
 If you want to transfer files from your PC to Android, you can use Droid Transfer as seen in Method 1.
 The tool allows you to transfer files from PC to Android using Wi-Fi or USB and vice versa.